 This is a common virus that affects more than 150 types of plants, including fruits, vegetables, and flowers.
 This disease is mainly spread by insects, specifically aphids, and leafhoppers.

 Mosaic virus is characterized by leaves that are mottled with yellow, white, and light or dark green spots and streaks, giving a “mosaic” of colors.
 Other signs that your pepper plant has mosaic virus include curled or wrinkled leaves and stunted plant growth.
 Additionally, plants with this disease may have blistered or watery areas.

 If your pepper plant has leaf spots, this means that your plant has a limited, discolored, diseased area of a leaf.
-These spots are caused by fungus and can be found in your outdoor garden as well as indoor houseplants.
+These spots are caused by fungus and can be found in both your outdoor garden and indoor houseplants.